mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ![011](/Images/011.png)

 ####Access Control Management
-Can configure Referer Block list and allowed list to achieve anti-stealing link.
+Can configure Referer Block List and Allowed List to achieve anti-stealing link.
-Each rule applies to both folder and files.
-E.g. all png files under /*.png.
+Each rule applies to both folder and files, e.g. all png files under /*.png.
 Block list: when Referer is in block list, access is denied.
 Otherwise can do.
 Allow list: only when Referer is in allow list, access is allowed.
 Otherwise, access denied.